Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Open fires: Prohibited

-Essentials: See: things to know before you go
+Essentials: See: before you visit

 Mobile phone coverage: Generally available.